-Based on a true story, One Small Visit is a heartwarming 30 min short film that follows the Abrahams on their incredible journey navigating through 1960s Middle America, in the wake of the moon landing and the civil rights movement, right to the doorstep of the Armstrong home.
+One Small Visit is a 30 minute film about the incredible true story of an immigrant Indian family who unexpectedly passes through the tiny Midwest hometown of Neil Armstrong in the wake of the '69 moon landing and the civil rights movement and ends up on the doorstep of the Armstrong home.

 excited to make this film.